gautriv/gautriv.github.io/_posts/2025/12/2025-12-23-year-end-reflection-2025.md

 <p>It kicked the door open.</p>
 </div>

 One day, you were confident in your craft.
-The next day, your tool was talking back—suggesting, correcting, sometimes outperforming you.
+The next day, your tool was talking back; suggesting, correcting, sometimes outperforming you.

 If this year felt intense, confusing, exciting, and slightly exhausting...good.

 That means you were paying attention.

 For me, this year became a deep learning experience in the truest sense of the phrase.
-Not just machine learning—but *human* learning.
+Not just machine learning, but *human* learning.

 It started with a bang.
 And somehow… it managed to end with one too.